Roussanne White Wine Variety

 However in the vineyard the variety is less popular because of its lack of hardiness and susceptibility to powdery mildew.

 Oz Clarke likens the aromas of Roussanne to those of herbal tea and pears.

 With age the floral notes in the aroma are replaced with more complex characters.

-Like its sister this variety ages very well, give it five or even ten years bottle age.
+Like its sister variety Marsanne this variety ages very well, if you give it five or even ten years bottle age.

 In Australia this variety is made into varietal wines, but it is more often blended with Marsanne, or occasionally in a three way blend with Viognier.

 Yerringberg in the Yarra Valley makes outstanding varietal wine from Roussanne.
 It needs extended bottle age.